-The Medical Advisory /Credentials committee assesses the suitability of applicants requesting appointment to the Health Service as Visiting Medical Practitioners and makes recommendations to the Board of Directors.
+The Medical Advisory / Credentials committee assesses the suitability of applicants requesting appointment to the Health Service as Visiting Medical Practitioners and makes recommendations to the Board of Directors.
 It also delineates the privileges associated with such appointments and takes disciplinary action if necessary.
-Reviews all appointments every three years.
+Reviews all appointments.